renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 The `TestInfo` class is again added to the `unittest` namespace.

 - Line 50: We forward declare the `Test` class.
-- Line 51: We forward declare a class `TestResults`.
+- Line 51: We forward declare the `TestResults` class.
 This is the container for all test results during a test run.
 We'll get to that in a minute.
-- Line 56-90: We declare the class `TestInfo`
+- Line 56-82: We declare the class `TestInfo`
   - Line 60: We declare the details for the test
   - Line 62: We declare a pointer to the actual test to run
   - Line 64: We declare a pointer to the next test.
 Tests administration classes will be stored in a linked list
   - Line 67: We declare a default constructor
   - Line 68-69: We remove the copy constructor and move constructor
-  - Line 70-75: We declare an explicit constructor
+  - Line 70: We declare an constructor taking a pointer to a `Test` instance and `TestDetails`
-  - Line 77-78: We remove the assignment operators
+  - Line 72-73: We remove the assignment operators
-  - Line 84: We declare and implement a method `Details()` to retrieve details
+  - Line 79: We declare and implement a method `Details()` to retrieve details
-  - Line 86: We declare a method `SetTest()` to set the test instance pointer
-  - Line 88: We declare a method `Run()` to run the test and update the test results
+  - Line 81: We declare a method `Run()` to run the test and update the test results

 ### TestInfo.cpp {#TUTORIAL_17_UNIT_TEST_INFRASTRUCTURE_TEST_ADMINISTRATION___STEP_3_TESTINFOCPP}